DoganA/ug4_Shaders/ReadMe.md

 # Compute Graphics Assignment 1

+### How to use

+Compile the program with `make compile`.
+Run the program via
+`bin/main <model> <vertex-shader> <fragment-shader> <normal-mode> (texture)`
+- *model* is the path to the *obj* file to render
+- *vertex-shader* and *fragment-shader* specify the shaders to render with
+- set *normal-mode* to 1 in order to use vertex normals that are averaged over face normals or to 0 in order to skip the averaging step
+- provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture mapped onto the object

+Alternatively, just run the program with the `make` commands described in the following sections. **This is the recommended way to run the program.**

 ### Flat shading
 The vertex shader computes and interpolates all intensities: attenuation, ambient, diffuse and specular.
 Vertex normals are not averaged over adjacent